 Digital Banking Onboarding – Final Word

-Overall, it’s clear that banks are really gaining a strong digital footing and the students have come out of this experience for the better.
+Overall, it’s clear that banks are gaining a strong digital footing and the students have come out of this experience for the better.

 More importantly, what became evident was that despite all the digital banking progress, there is lots more that needs to be done to close this Millenial onboarding gap.
 The combination of student’s low financial literacy, their high expectations for usability and immediacy, led them to sour on some objectively good approaches.
 And, while banks are moving in the right direction, the opportunity is great but student patience is low.

 Their banking experience has to match all our other day-to-day experiences.
-Millennials and younger generations spend their days scrolling and getting the instant gratification from applications like, Uber, Amazon, Facebook and Instagram who bring a progressive customer experience to match their high standards.
+Millennials and younger generations spend their days scrolling and getting the instant gratification from applications like, Uber, Amazon, Facebook, and Instagram who bring a progressive customer experience to match their high standards.
 So why should their banking experiences be different?

 What young people appreciate most is that our digital experiences are complemented and accompanied by a human touch.
-While they don’t need to go to a store to get the gear they need, with unknown, complex products like banking, they clearly need personalized interactions and simplified guidance.
+While they don’t need to go to a store to get the gear they need, with unknown, complex products like banking, they need personalized interactions and simplified guidance.

-As was the case with one of the student’s interaction with CitiBank’s personal representative – banks recognize that there is an innate need to personalize their experience but haven’t quite gotten the interface right yet.
+As was the case with one of the student’s interactions with CitiBank’s representative – banks recognize that there is an innate need to personalize their experience but haven’t quite gotten the interface right yet.
 A recent article about the Bank of America rolling out the Erica feature, their answer to Apple’s Siri, is another step in the right direction.
 These are the sort of initiatives that will continue to make banking accessible to the generation of students whose life is managed through their smartphones.